Demographic effects of aggregation in the presence of a component Allee effect: Results

 To develop a more mechanistic understanding of how spatial patterns impact the properties of the demographic Allee effect, we further approximate the deterministic equation (\ref{eq:pderho}) for population density by a network, metapopulation-like description in which each node or population represents a group of individuals and each link represents the existence of inter-group facilitation.
 We build this approximation based on three features of the spatial patterns of population density.
 First, all individuals within a group must interact with one another via competition and facilitation.
 Mathematically, this means that competition and facilitation ranges must be greater than clusters of organisms.
-Second, individuals of different groups must not compete with each other.
-In terms of our model, this condition implies that the competition range must be shorter than the distance between pattern aggregates.
+Second, individuals from different groups must not compete with each other.
+In terms of the model equation, this condition implies that the competition range must be shorter than the distance between pattern aggregates.
 Finally, if two groups interact with each other via facilitation, this positive interaction must reach all the individuals in both groups.
 Therefore, the facilitation range must be large enough to encompass all the individuals of a neighbor group.
-The first two assumptions are only met when diffusion is low, and the spatial structure of the system is determined mainly by the finite-range ecological interactions.
-The last assumption is correct provided that the first two are met, except for specific values of $R_f$ for which the facilitation range reaches neighboring clusters partially.
-Considering these three assumptions, the number of individuals in each group changes according to (see Supplementary Material section S4),
+The first two assumptions are only met when diffusion is low and the non-local ecological interactions determine the population spatial structure.
+The last assumption is correct if the first two are met, except for specific values of $R_f$ for which the facilitation range partially reaches neighboring clusters.
+When these three conditions are fulfilled, the nonlocal densities in Eq.\,\eqref{eq:pderho} are constant inside each aggregate, and the integral defining them reduces to the number of individuals within each group $\mathcal{N}_I$.
+Using this simplification for the convolution terms in Eq.\,\eqref{eq:pderho} and integrating over the group size on both sides of the equation, we obtain an equation for the dynamics of aggregate size (see Supplementary Material section S4):

+where "$\mathcal{N}_I$" is the number of individuals in the focal aggregate "$I$" and "$J$" is an index that runs over the neighbors of $I$ that are within the facilitation range.
+Here, the spatial properties of the pattern are stationary, and the state of the population is fully determined by the size of each aggregate.

+Since there are no spatial dependencies in the parameters, and considering periodic boundary conditions, we can assume that all aggregates have the same number of neighbors and the same population size $\mathcal{N}$ in the stationary state.
+In these conditions, we can introduce a parameter that gives the number of groups within the facilitation range, $\xi$, which depends on both the facilitation range and the pattern wavelength.
+Using this parameter, we can write an ordinary differential equation to describe the dynamics of any aggregate size give a fixed spatial distribution of groups: